 Implement AI-powered chatbots to handle routine queries and use automated ticketing systems to prioritize and route inquiries efficiently, freeing up human agents for more complex issues.

-Omnichannel customer engagement is more than a nice-to-have strategy.
-It’s the only way to deliver quick and personalized experiences that meet modern customers’ expectations.
+Omnichannel customer service is more than a nice-to-have strategy.
+It’s the only way to deliver quick and personalized experiences that meet modern customer expectations.

 - Time-based alerts to ensure you never miss customer updates